-As mentioned in my previous post, several natural and human-made disasters can drive people into circumstances where you may need to take shelter for a long time.
-Preparing your home for survival is a must because each of the disasters has its own special dangers, and going over your bug in checklist is more important than ever.
+As mentioned in my previous post, several natural and human-made disasters can drive people into circumstances where they may need shelter for a long time.
+Preparing your home for survival is a must because each disaster has its special dangers, and going over your bug-in checklist is more important than ever.

 The Outdoor Air Quality May Become Dangerous

-The air quality may be compromised in the event of a nuclear accident or chemical attack.
+The air quality may be compromised in a nuclear accident or chemical attack.
 The super pollutants that could penetrate the air in such a case could make you seek shelter.

 The Weather May Be Very Dangerous

 Weather conditions cause most of us to stay put at one time or another.
-If a major disaster in winter caused the roads to be inaccessible and the power to be out, then you could easily be forced to depend only on yourself for an extended period of time.
+If a major disaster in winter caused the roads to be inaccessible and the power to be out, you could easily be forced to depend only on yourself for an extended period.

 A generator-powered place set aside for the season is mandatory to avoid risking conditions that could be very hazardous.